Kiresorg/Kiresorg.github.io/_posts/2022-04-20-curated-self-study-guide.md

 ## How can I get started?
 The guide is currently in a beta release - I want feedback from a small group of users as I complete version 1.0.

-Beta users will

 Sign up [here](https://bit.ly/36sDBYx).

 ## How much does it cost?
-The guide is free for life for the beta users.
+The guide is free for the beta users.
 As we approach the launch of version 1.0 of the guide, I'll establish a price.
 It will be low, and it will give you lifetime access to the guide as it evolves.

-I hope you enjoy it, and that you acheive your goals.
+I hope you enjoy it, and that you achieve your goals.
 You deserve to have a rewarding career in technology, and it would make me very happy if I could help you have that.